tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 ## Nomination

-Any member of the community may be nominated by a Core Contributor or may nominate themselves.
+Core Contributors must have a sponsoring nominator.
+Only existing Core Contributors and current council members may nominate someone for Core Contributor status.
 Core Contributor nominations shall be posted in an appropriate forum category.
 Any nomination should contain the following:

 * Who is being nominated
 * What rights and contributor categories they are being nominated for